Yozora0/Yozora0/README.md

 - 👋 Hi, I’m Yozora, aka Pablo Mourato
 - 👀 I’m interested in web development, web design and Photoshop
-- 🌱 I’m currently learning HTML, CSS, PHP, Javascript
+- 🌱 I’m currently learning HTML, CSS, PHP and Javascript
 - 💞️ I’m looking to collaborate on nothing for the moment
-- 📫 How to reach me : profesional network under-construction
+- 📫 How to reach me : profesional network under construction

 <!---
 Yozora0/Yozora0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.